-The Gulf of Finland (Fig. 5f) and the Gulf of Riga (Fig. 5g) do not exhibit a well-defined pattern in the variability of the variables.
-In the latter basin, the changes in FWC align with the changes in river runoff from 1993 to 2009 but not thereafter.
-The seasonal dynamics of FWC further emphasise the effect of freshwater discharge in the northern basins and salt transport in the southern basins of the Baltic Sea (Fig. 6).
+The seasonal dynamics of FWC further emphasize the effect of freshwater discharge in the northern basins and salt transport in the southern basins of the Baltic Sea (Fig. 6).
 In the whole Baltic Sea, FWC is low in autumn and winter but high in spring and summer (Fig. 6a).
 Qualitatively, low FWC could be explained by high salt transport in autumn and winter (Fig. 7c) accompanied by low river runoff (Fig. 7a), but this is interfered with by high precipitation in autumn (Fig. 7b).
 Contrarily, the high FWC could be explained by high river runoff and low or even negative salt transport in spring and summer.
 Indeed, net precipitation is low in that period.
-The Gulf of Bothnia has low FWC in winter and early spring and high FWC in summer and autumn (Fig. 6b,d).
+The Gulf of Bothnia has low FWC in winter and early spring and high FWC in summer and autumn (Fig. 6b, d).
 The seasonal course is more pronounced in the Bothnian Bay (Fig. 6b) than in the Bothnian Sea (Fig. 6d).
-In the Gulf of Bothnia, the decrease of FWC in winter could be associated with the freezing of seawater (Fig. 7f).
-An increase of the FWC in the Bothnian Bay in spring coincides with the melting of sea ice (Fig. 7f), high river runoff (Fig. 7a) and negative salt transport (Fig. 7e).
+In the Gulf of Bothnia, the decrease in FWC in winter could be associated with the freezing of seawater (Fig. 7f).
+An increase in the FWC in the Bothnian Bay in spring coincides with the melting of sea ice (Fig. 7f), high river runoff (Fig. 7a), and negative salt transport (Fig. 7e).